midonet/midonet/docs/openstack-metadata.md

 MetadataServiceWorkflow replies to ARP requests from the Metadata Proxy.

-On the other hand, it currently doesn't care ARP requests from VMs.
+It also replies to ARP requests for 169.254.169.254 from VMs.

-With typical configurations, 169.254.169.254 is handled by the default route in VM's operating system.
-MetadataServiceWorkflow intercepts packets from VM to 169.254.169.254 even if its L2 destination is the default router.
+Depending VM's networking stack and its configuration, 169.254.169.254 might be handled by the default route in the VM.
+MetadataServiceWorkflow intercepts packets from VM to 169.254.169.254 ignoring L2 destination.

 ### References